-Decorating windows with curtains and drapes is a great way to add style, color, and personality to a living room, but before you make a purchase be sure to consider all the options.
+Decorating windows with curtains and drapes is a great way to add style, color, and personality to a living room.
+Take a look at a few different types, suggestions about fabrics, and ways to mount them.

 Curtains and drapes come in a variety of different styles.
+Curtain panels can be inexpensive to purchase, meanwhile custom drapes can be very expensive.
 Think about what suits the style of your room and the window itself.
 Double panels are classic and create symmetry.
 Single panels are great in smaller spaces.
 Panels with a fabric valence are romantic and traditional, while panels with a pelmet or a cornice board framing the top edge are structured and formal.

 Also, consider the type of heading you like best.
 Pencil pleats, grommets, French pleats, and pole pockets are some of the most common.

 Curtains come in every fabric imaginable, but some are better suited to certain rooms than others.
 Heavier fabrics help insulate a room and work better in cooler climates; light fabrics work best in warmer climates.

 - Silk: Silk curtains are classic and traditional.
 They add a sense of formality to a room—particularly if they are pleated and puddle on the floor.
 If privacy is an issue, have them lined.
 Silk curtains have a sheer quality and allow some light to pass through.

 - Cotton: Cotton is the most versatile curtain fabric and one of the easiest to clean.
 It is available in every imaginable color and style and can be formal or casual depending on the style.
 However, it tends to be a bit stiffer than other fabrics.

 - Linen: Linen is light and often sheer.
 It is usually used in more casual rooms.